dw-data/image-search/README.md

-# Google Images and the portrayal of women from different countries
+# Google image search and the portrayal of women from different countries

 This repository contains the source code and detailed methodology for our story about how Google Images tends to portray women from specific countries in a more sexualized way than most developed nations, especially in Latin America, Eastern Europe and Southeast Asia.